Water hardness impacts how well your clothes wash and influences the amount of detergent you need to put in the washing machine.

-In this article you will learn not only the difference between hard water and soft water but also how you can use detergent in different types of water without wasting quantity.
+In this article, you'll learn the differences between hard and soft water and how you should use detergent in these different types of water without wasting any.

 Water hardness: what does it consist of?

-According to EPAL – Grupo de Águas de Portugal , water hardness is related to the presence of calcium and magnesium salts that dissolve when they come into contact with rocks.
-Therefore, you are in the presence of hard water when these salts are present in large quantities.
+Water hardness is related to the presence of calcium and magnesium salts that dissolve when they come into contact with rocks.
+Therefore, you're in the presence of hard water when these salts are present in large quantities.

-But did you know that this hardness can be temporary or permanent?
-According to EPAL, it depends on the composition:
+But did you know that this hardness is classified as temporary or permanent depending on its composition?

 And how do you know you are in the presence of this type of water?

-Although it is not possible to look at the water and know if it is hard, there are some signs that you can notice:
+Although you can't look at the water and notice it immediately, there are some signs you can notice:

 • Glasses or cutlery with small “stains” due to small deposits of calcium carbonate;

-• Lower water pressure when it comes out of the tap: Mineral deposits in the pipes can reduce water flow.
+• There is less water pressure when it comes out of the tap, as mineral deposits in the pipes can reduce water flow.

-In addition, soap, shampoo or detergent are difficult to dissolve in hard water.
-Furthermore, if you have more limescale, you may be in a place with hard water, so you should pay special attention to your pipes, washing machines, dishwashers, irons and even taps or showers.
+It's important to know that soap, shampoo, or detergent are difficult to dissolve in hard water, and if you have limescale in your home, you may be in a hard water area.
+Therefore, you should pay special attention to your plumbing, washing machines, dishwashers, faucets, and showers.

-According to EPAL, the “presence of calcium and magnesium salts in water does not pose a risk to health, as both are essential and beneficial and can even protect humans from certain diseases.”
+EPAL indicates that the “presence of calcium and magnesium salts in water does not pose a health risk, as both are essential and beneficial and can even protect humans from certain diseases.”

-Soft waters do not have high levels of calcium and magnesium, but rather a high concentration of sodium and salt.
-So, if you live in an area with soft water, you will notice that:
+Soft waters don't have high levels of calcium and magnesium, but rather a high concentration of sodium and salt.
+Therefore, when you live in an area with soft water, you'll notice that:

 • The foam is “healthier” and more abundant;